 For a long time, Wally Funk has dreamed of going into space.
 This month, the 82-year-old pilot and flight instructor will have the opportunity to visit there.
 She has said, “I like to do things that nobody has ever done.”
 We are going to take a look at her extraordinary life.

-Wally Funk’s accomplishments in aviation are extraordinary: She was the first female inspector at the Federal Aviation Administration and the first woman investigator at the National Transportation Safety Board.
-In Bezos’s Instagram video, she said that she has logged 19,600 hours of flight time and taught more than 3,000 people how to fly.
+Wally Funk’s accomplishments in aviation are extraordinary.
+For instance, she was the first female inspector at the Federal Aviation Administration and the first woman investigator at the National Transportation Safety Board.
+In Bezos’s Instagram video, she said she has logged 19,600 hours of flight time and has also taught more than 3,000 people how to fly.

 Who Is Wally Funk?

 Growing up, Funk built model planes and ships and was interested in mechanics.
-Wally became an expert marksman at the age of 14, receiving the Distinguished Rifleman’s Award.
+Wally became an expert marksman at 14, receiving the Distinguished Rifleman’s Award.
 Her performances in U.S. competitions include Slalom, Downhill, and Top Female Skier for the Southwest United States.

 When she was 16, she entered Stephen’s College in Columbia, Missouri.
 With an Associate of Arts degree, Wally Funk graduated in 1958, rated first in her class of 24 students.
-Her aviation work was recognized as the college’s youngest Alumna Achievement Award recipient in 1964.
+Her aviation work earned her recognition as the college’s youngest Alumna Achievement Award recipient in 1964.

 Her academic achievements include a Bachelor of Science in Secondary Education, the Commercial Pilot Certificate, Multi-Engine Pilot Certificate, Single-Engine Pilot Certificate, Instrument Pilot Certificate, Flight Instructor Certificate and all Ground Instructor Certificates from Oklahoma State University.